jamesburns-rts/teamwork-cli/README.md

     List the contents of the item - a projects tasklists for example.

     SELECT: select, sel, cd, c, :e, enter, dir
     Select a project, tasklist, or task - aka change directory.
+You can change to a favorite as well.

     EDIT: edit
     Update a time entry